AnjumanEkra/AnjumanEkra.github.io/content/authors/admin/_index.md

 ## About Me

 I am Anjuman Ekra, a 3rd-year Computer Science and Engineering (CSE) student with a strong passion for technology and innovation.
 I have hands-on experience in software development, focusing on web design, database management, and React-based projects.
 My expertise includes crafting user-friendly interfaces, building interactive applications like Tic-Tac-Toe, and working on complex systems such as the Digital Housing Society project.
 I am also skilled in problem-solving, teamwork, and delivering presentations.
-Constantly eager to learn and grow, I strive to merge creativity with technical skills to create impactful solutions.
+Constantly eager to learn and grow, I strive to merge creativity with technical skills to create impactful solutions..